 In 2019, the number of organisations relying on our checking services continued to grow significantly, across both the public and private sectors.
-As the number of checks has gone up, so has the number of fake documents identified: we broke a new record for fake documents last year!
+As the number of checks has gone up, so has the number of fake documents identified: we broke a new record for fake identity documents last year!

 Our customers use our identity services as part of their Right to Work, Right to Rent, Counter fraud and KYC/AML check processes.
 In this annual round-up blog, we’ll look at data from those customers who are checking ID for Right to Work in the private sector and highlight some key trends:

 What sort of fake documents did we see?

 Our helpdesk team consistently see more passports than any other document, with ID cards in a constant second place.
 Passports are the document of choice for proof of Right to Work as, if the holder claims to be from the EU, they don’t currently need to present any other documents.

 In 2019, 42% of the fake documents seen by our helpdesk were passports, down just slightly from 46% in 2018 in favour of ID cards and biometric residence permits (BRPs).
 Here’s a breakdown of fake documents by document